Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The garrison of stronghold-type buildings is now contained in a submenu accessible through the "See Garrison" button (icon graphics by Jinn).
+- A quest symbol is now displayed on top of town hall-type and stronghold-type buildings if there are quests available (quest symbol by Exidelo).

 * Editor
 - The grand strategy battle AI is now available for selection in the editor.